Mitt Romney criticizes Trump's 'character' in op-ed

 Romney's rebuke of Trump drew a cutting reply from Brad Parscale, Trump's campaign manager.
 In a tweet Tuesday night, Parscale said Romney "lacked the ability to save this nation" and contended that Trump "has saved it."

-"Jealously is a drink best served warm and Romney just proved it," Parscale wrote.
-"So sad, I wish everyone had the courage @realdonaldtrump had."
+"Jealously is a drink best served warm and Romney just proved it," Parscale wrote, adding he wished "everyone had the courage" Trump had.

 In the column, Romney offered approval of Trump's corporate tax policies and efforts to cut regulations, appoint conservative judges and other "policies mainstream Republicans have promoted for years.
 But policies and appointments are only a part of a presidency."